google/comprehensive-rust/src/hello-world/playground.md

 As students head into the break, encourage them to open up the playground and experiment a little.
 Encourage them to keep the tab open and try things out during the rest of the course.
-This is particularly helpful for advanced students who want to know more about Rust's optimzations or generated assembly.
+This is particularly helpful for advanced students who want to know more about Rust's optimizations or generated assembly.

 </details>